webix-hub/docs/data/datatree/dnd_support.md

 From now on, each time d-n-d is started, the item level will be checked, and the item can be dragged only if its level equal to 2.

-###Custom dropping behaviour {#custom_dropping}
+###Custom dropping behavior {#custom_dropping}

-To specify custom behaviour for the 'drop' operation you can use the api/link/ui.tree_onbeforedrop_event.md event.
+To specify custom behavior for the 'drop' operation you can use the api/link/ui.tree_onbeforedrop_event.md event.

-Let's assume you want to specify the following behaviour:
+Let's assume you want to specify the following behavior:

-- When you drag item(s) to the closed folder, the item is inserted as a subling;
+- When you drag item(s) to the closed folder, the item is inserted as a sibling;
 - When you drag item(s) to the opened folder, the item is inserted as a child.

 {{snippet
-	Custom dropping behaviour
+	Custom dropping behavior
 }}
 ~~~js
 tree.attachEvent("onBeforeDrop", function(context, ev){